aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/_index.md

 ### Get Information About Merge Regions

 You may have a scenario where you want to understand how your template is structured through the specified merge regions.
 You can use some methods to gather all necessary information about merge regions or to get the merge regions hierarchy in your template, such as the [GetRegionsHierarchy](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.mail_merge#getregionshierarchy) method.
-You can use the properties and methods of the [MailMergeRegionInfo](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.mail_merge_region_info/) class.The following code example shows how to get merge regions hierarchy:
+You can use the properties and methods of the [MailMergeRegionInfo](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.mail_merge_region_info/) class.The following code example demonstrates how to get merge regions hierarchy:

 {{< highlight csharp >}}